ys-yap/ys-yap.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Black Hole Superradiance
-  - Computational Linguistics
+  - Primordial Cosmology
+  - Astronomical Probes for BSM Physics
-  - Information Retrieval
+  - Self-Gravitating Systems

 # Education to show in About widget
 education: